Asia stocks edge higher after vaccine hopes push Wall Street to record highs

 In currency markets, China’s central bank on Tuesday lifted its official yuan midpoint to the highest in nearly 29 months, underpinned by solid gains in spot prices a day earlier on the back of strong economic data.

-The positive news helped the risk friendly Australian dollar AUD=D4, which rose to a one week high against the dollar, but rising case numbers in the United States meant the dollar was broadly flat against the safe haven yen JPY=D3.
+The positive news helped the risk friendly Australian dollar, which rose to a one week high against the dollar, but rising case numbers in the United States meant the dollar was broadly flat against the safe haven yen.

 Reporting by Chibuike Oguh in New York; Editing by Sam Holmes and Stephen Coates